letorbi/mod_anonip/README.md

 Configuration
 =============

-The module comes with one configuration option, which defines how many bytes should be masked:
+The module comes with two configuration option, one which defines how many bytes should be masked and the other one which defines if you are behind a reverse proxy:

     AnonipMask = 2
+    AnonipBehindProxy = 1

-The default value is `0`, so `mod_anonip` will do nothing if no configuration exists.
+The default value for `AnonipMask` is `0`, so `mod_anonip` will do nothing if no configuration exists.
 The configuration files shipped with the module set `AnonipMask = 2`.
 Values between 0 and 4 are valid with the following results:

     AnonipMask    Anonymized address
     0             192.168.1.1